Get Started

 1. Crawling

 Crawlers, also known as bots or spiders, are computer programs designed to automatically search through webpages to understand and organize content to build an index.
+Think of the crawler as the Google search motor that enables the engine to access all pages and determine whether they’re worthy of appearing in search results.

+You may also wonder: How do search engines use sitemaps?
 Search engines kick off the crawling process by taking a list of known URLs from previous crawls and user-submitted sitemaps, which go to a scheduler that determines when to crawl each link.

 From there, the Googlebot crawlers visit those known websites and rely on the links within those sites to discover new pages.
 The software is programmed to pay special attention to new websites, dead links, and updates to existing sites.

+And what’s the job of links when building a search engine results list?
 The crawler’s primary role is to locate new data and collect “notes” about what each page is about, what it’s for, and who might find it useful.
 Crawled pages then go a parser, where critical data is extracted, then indexed.
 Parsed links are added to the “list,” where the scheduler determines when to crawl and recrawl those new pages.

 2. Indexing

-• Keywords and topics–What concepts does this page cover?
+• Keywords and topics – What concepts does this page cover?

-• Schema–What type of content was crawled?
+• Schema – What type of content was crawled?
 Microdata, known as schema allows website owners to mark-up specific parts of a webpage to indicate specific features and content types.
 (For more direction, this article covers which markups work best by industry).

-• Freshness–in other words, when was the last time this page was updated?
+• Freshness – in other words, when was the last time this page was updated?

-• Engagement–How often do people interact with this page?
+• Engagement – How often do people interact with this page?
 And how they interact with the various on-page elements?

 3. Serving & Ranking